-Are you looking to spend your next holiday in Thailand’s paradise island?
+Are you looking to spend your next holiday on Thailand’s paradise island?
 We certainly hope so.

 Phuket weather in July

-July is the month when the weather normally has settled into summer time.
+July is the month when the weather normally has settled into summertime.
 Just check out the LIVE weather radar.
-Phuket Island is generally quieter, International Schools are on holiday Thai Schools have just gone back after the Covid 19 lockdown.
+Phuket Island is generally quieter, International Schools are on holiday Thai Schools have just gone back after the break.
 West Coast beaches are enjoying South Westerly currents and hence great surfing.

 Sometimes swimming is restricted due to the large waves and dangerous undercurrents but good news for the surfers and bodyboarders as July is when the surf season.

-July’s average temperature does drop down slightly from the hottest months of March and April and vary in the mid-thirties.
+July’s average temperature does drop down slightly from the hottest months of March and April and varies in the mid-thirties.
 This drop can be offset by the rise in humidity levels, which is high day and night.
-The Average rainfall in July is around 290 mm it is not one of the wettest months, that title goes to September (440mm) or April (400mm).

 The chances of having a wet day during this month in Phuket are essentially 52%.
 You might want to bring a raincoat or an umbrella for your trip: it can rain anytime.

-Nai Harn beach in December can look just like this during the July and August months.
+Nai Harn beach in December, the beach can look just like this during the July and August months.